LucasGaleano/abuseipDB-client/README.md

 # abuseipDB-client

 ## How it works
-Create a config file name absueipDB.conf with this information in the root directory. (there is a example file in the repository)
+Create a config file name abuseipDB.conf with this information in the root directory. (there is a example file in the repository)

 ```
 [abuseipDB]